Find All Your Scuba Gear In One Place!

 No, scuba certification doesn’t expire, and it’s not necessary to renew your scuba certification every year.
 However, it’s a good idea to take a scuba refresher course if it’s been more than an extended period of time since you got certified.

 It largely depends on how often you get to dive.
-Buying a basic scuba gear set would cost around $300, and a complete scuba gear set would go up to $1000 and more.
+Buying a basic scuba gear set would cost around $300, and a complete scuba gear set would go up to $1000 or more.
 Renting a scuba gear unit would cost you less, at just $30, and it would be a better solution if you plan to dive only once a year or during a vacation.

 On the other hand, investing in your scuba gear will benefit you if you like diving as it reduces the cost of diving every time you take up the activity.